Draft00/MyString_withPython/README.md

 ____
 ### How to start Python with MyString class quick and easy to see "whether it works at all":

-1. Go to the folder where the .py and .pyd files are stored.
+1. Go to the folder where the .py and .pyd files are stored (TestPython/TestPython/_hello.pyd, TestPython/TestPython/hello.py).
 Command:
 >\>python

 hello - name of module (I know this is bad, but I was too lazy to rename it).